The Benefits of Sponsoring International Talent

 Being an approved sponsor comes with ongoing responsibilities:

-Ensure terms and conditions of employment are no less favourable than for Australian workers
+Fair Employment Terms: The terms and conditions of employment must be no less favourable than those for Australian workers.

-Keep records and cooperate with Department of Home Affairs (DHA) inspections
+Record Keeping: Keep thorough records and cooperate with Department of Home Affairs (DHA) inspections.

-Pay reasonable travel costs for the worker to leave Australia if employment ends and the employer must leave the country
+Travel Costs: Pay reasonable travel costs for the worker to leave Australia if employment ends and they must leave the country.

 Pathways to Permanent Residency